Lidar: Autonomous vehicles

 Roadside reflectors that indicate lane border are sometimes hidden due to various reasons.
 Therefore, other information is needed to recognize the road border.
 The lidar used in this method can measure the reflectivity from the object.
-Hence, with this data road border can also be recognized.
-Also, the usage of sensor with weather-robust head helps detecting the objects even in bad weather conditions.
-Canopy Height Model before and after flood is a good example.
-Lidar can detect high detailed canopy height data as well as its road border.
+Hence, with this data the road border can also be recognized.
+Also, the usage of a sensor with a weather-robust head helps to detect the objects even in bad weather conditions.
+Canopy Height Model before and after a flood is a good example.
+Lidar can detect highly detailed canopy height data as well as its road border.
 Lidar measurements help identify the spatial structure of the obstacle.
 This helps distinguish objects based on size and estimate the impact of driving over it.

-Lidar systems provide better range and a large field of view which helps detecting obstacles on the curves.
-This is one major advantage over RADAR systems which have a narrower field of view.
-The fusion of lidar measurement with different sensors makes the system robust and useful in real-time applications, since lidar dependent systems can't estimate the dynamic information about the detected object.
+Lidar systems provide better range and a large field of view, which helps in detecting obstacles on the curves.
+This is one of its major advantages over RADAR systems, which have a narrower field of view.
+The fusion of lidar measurement with different sensors makes the system robust and useful in real-time applications, since lidar-dependent systems cannot estimate the dynamic information about the detected object.
 It has been shown that lidar can be manipulated, such that self-driving cars are tricked into taking evasive action.

-Biology and conservation
+Ecology and conservation

-Lidar has also found many applications in forestry.
+Lidar has also found many applications for mapping natural and managed landscapes such as forests, wetlands, and grasslands.
 Canopy heights, biomass measurements, and leaf area can all be studied using airborne lidar systems.
 Similarly, lidar is also used by many industries, including Energy and Railroad, and the Department of Transportation as a faster way of surveying.
 Topographic maps can also be generated readily from lidar, including for recreational use such as in the production of orienteering maps.
 Lidar has also been applied to estimate and assess the biodiversity of plants, fungi, and animals.

-In addition, the Save the Redwoods League has undertaken a project to map the tall redwoods on the Northern California coast.
-Lidar allows research scientists to not only measure the height of previously unmapped trees, but to determine the biodiversity of the redwood forest.
-Stephen Sillett, who is working with the League on the North Coast lidar project, claims this technology will be useful in directing future efforts to preserve and protect ancient redwood trees.
+Using southern bull kelp in New Zealand, coastal lidar mapping data has been compared with population genomic evidence to form hypotheses regarding the occurrence and timing of prehistoric earthquake uplift events.